IzumaNetworks/conftagz/README.md

 A `env:` struct tag which will replace the value of the field with the contents of the env var if present.

-A `test:` struct tag which provides some basic tests (comprison, regex) or allows the calling of a custom func to check a value.
+A `test:` struct tag which provides some basic validation (comparison, regex) or allows the calling of a custom func to check a value.

 A `default:` struct tag which will replace any empty field with given value if no other method provides a value.